Johannes Vetter’s Road to Redemption: Overcoming Shoulder Injuries for the 2024 Olympic Games in Paris

 However, giving up is not an option for Vetter, even if there is still no precise diagnosis for his shoulder problems.
 Nevertheless, the LG Offenburg athlete is optimistic that he will not lose sight of his big goal: the 2024 Olympic Games in Paris.

 “I am currently in the off-season and am already working hard in physiotherapy,” explains Vetter to SPORT1.
-“There are many speculations as to where it could have come from.
+“There are many speculations as to where it might have come from.
 It is certainly also a control problem and the pain over the last year and a half has made the problem even worse.
 But at the moment we are in good spirits.”

 “We want to get back into throwing quickly”

 Vetter’s schedule for Paris is already in rough outline, as he reveals.
-“I will soon be planning a three-week holiday, after which training will begin bit by bit.
+“I will soon be planning a three-week holiday, following which training will begin bit by bit.
 We want to work on the javelin relatively quickly and get back into throwing quickly.”

 A training camp in South Africa is planned for “late November, early December”.